Global route / Europe

 The Isle of Man is often visible below maritime cloud; Edinburgh approach over the Forth is usually clear.

-What is the best side of plane for Dublin to Edinburgh?
+What is the best side for Dublin to Edinburgh?